10UWP/The-UWP-Tools-List/README.md

 [Okra App Framework](https://github.com/OkraFramework/Okra.Core) The Okra App Framework is designed to support the development of .Net Windows Store applications, in particular those following the MVVM pattern. http://okraframework.github.io -  [Okra.Platform.UniversalWindows](https://github.com/OkraFramework/Okra.Platform.UniversalWindows) provides platform specific code for developing Okra App Framework based UWP applications

+[Crystal](https://github.com/Amrykid/Crystal) My secret sauce: A UWP Application development framework.
+Batteries required!
+Crystal is a UWP application development framework I use for my own projects.
+It essentially a way for me to get started quickly and not have to get my hands dirty.
+Batteries are not included.
+Use at your own risk!

+[Framework](https://github.com/RavinduL/Framework) A simple framework for developing UWP apps.
+[Docs](https://github.com/RavinduL/Framework/wiki)

 # Controls

 [UWPCommunityToolkit](https://github.com/Microsoft/UWPCommunityToolkit) Updated to 1.1 :sun_with_face: Microsoft has assembled about 12 Controls, many of them from other projects on this list, and other misc helper libs for UWP programming.
 At the moment, it seems like it is far less ambitious in scope than their Template 10 project, yet for some reason they have heavily promoted this Community Toolkit both with press releases and featuring on their [Developer website](https://developer.microsoft.com/en-us/windows/samples).
 The [UWPCommunityToolkit-docs](https://github.com/Microsoft/UWPCommunityToolkit-docs) is a separate GitHub project which feeds this [Microsoft.com Windows Dev site](https://developer.microsoft.com/en-us/windows/uwp-community-toolkit).
 There is a [Sample App in Windows Store](https://www.microsoft.com/store/apps/9nblggh4tlcq) that allows you to see exactly what is in the kit.